About This Program

 Construction Management is one of the world's most dynamic and fastest growing industries.
 The Bureau of Labor Statistics estimates roughly 1.6 million jobs in the construction industry by 2022.

 Student Voices Justin Hogan

-Student Justin Hogan discusses how Utica College's Construction Management program, along with his love of hockey, drew him from Ontario to UC and how the professors he encountered brought real-life experiential learning to the students.
+Student Justin Hogan discusses how Utica University's Construction Management program, along with his love of hockey, drew him from Ontario to Utica and how the professors he encountered brought real-life experiential learning to the students.

-A brief introduction to UC's Construction Management program featuring students, faculty, alumni, and employers.
+A brief introduction to Utica's Construction Management program featuring students, faculty, alumni, and employers.